DavidShefcik/get-up/README.md

 This app allows users to create several alarms at once within a short amount of time.

 ### Did you win?
-Sadly, no. However, I congratuate my fellow Neuqua Valley students [Rahul Koul and Ibrahim Islam](https://www.congressionalappchallenge.us/19-IL14) on their achievement.
+Sadly, no. However, I congratuate my fellow Neuqua Valley students [Rahul Koul and Ibrahim Islam](https://www.congressionalappchallenge.us/19-IL14) on their victory.

 ### Questions